War3Evo/War3Source-EVO/README.md

 -- [x] War3Source CORE fixed

 -- [ ] Checking each race for errors

+------- [ ] One of the races is causing an error model (need to find and fix it)

 -- [ ] Checking each addon for errors

+-- [ ] Check for sound files / models needed and create a package for users to download the zip

 - [ ] CS:S is next on list